vertigo-web/vertigo/README.md

 * `cargo make examples-build`

 This will build examples in `examples/build` directory.
-Now point your browser to `index.html` file of a particular example.
+Run `vertigo serve --dest-dir examples/build/counter` (or other example) and point your browser to `localhost:4444`.

 A community, soon to grow
 --------------